|

 Certainly, we stand on the shoulders of many great beings of the past.
 Every truly genuine tradition has made its contribution to the total world spiritual dharma: Mahayana Buddhism, for instance, with the doctrine of 'emptiness' and that of the bodhisattva ideal; Sant Mat, with the importance and value of the Shabda-Brahman or eternal sound and the grace of the Satguru; Sufism as the path of the Heart; Hinduism for its cosmologies and yogas, Christianity with its emphasis on love and sacrifice and the descent of the Logos, Dzogchen and Advaita with their pointing to the ever-present non-dual primordial state, Tantrism for its seamless unity of the Unmanifest-Manifest, Spirit and Body.
 No doubt there is truth in all of the existing views, but so far no one tradition has embraced all of them in a comprehensive doctrine.

 However, there is much brush to clear up.
 There still remain arguments within each tradition.
 For example, there are three main forms of Vedanta: advaita, vashistadvata, and dvaita - even dvaita-advaita, each very different.
-[What if, however, all four are simultaneously correct and inseparable in a higher synthesis?
-What if truth is beyond duality and non-duality?]
-Similarly, people are still arguing over what Christ taught: some say non-dualism, others say Surat Shabd Yoga, still others Kriya Yoga.
+What if, however, all four are simultaneously correct and inseparable in a higher synthesis?
+What if truth is beyond duality and non-duality?
+For instance, many advaitic or nondual paths say that the One is unpartable or divisible, yet they often say that each 'part' that gets enlightened to its oneness with the whole, increases the consciousness of the whole, or, alternately, each 'part' that is enlightened, being the whole, wants to come back for all 'parts' of itself.
+Somewhere in here clarification would surely be useful].
+Similarly, people are still arguing over what Christ taught: some say non-dualism, others say Surat Shabd Yoga, or Dzogchen, still others Kriya Yoga.
 Further, did Buddha actually mean there was absolutely no 'individual' self?
-Is the Absolute, or the 'Self', so absolute that there are no eternal distinctions within it, as Plato and Plotinus argued to the contrary?
+Is the Absolute, or the 'Self', so absolute that there are no eternal, albeit paradoxical distinctions within it, as Plato and Plotinus argued to the contrary?

 There are three ways of looking at this.
 One, there are different approaches both for different people, and at different times in their development; two, there is an life-positive emergent spirituality that David Spangler first mentioned years ago emphasizing 'personhood and incarnation'; and three, there is a truth that includes and transcends all of these perspectives.
 All of this is what we suggest and speculate may gradually take shape over time, perhaps much time.

 There have been many signs and attempts to revamp the existing terminologies.
 The teachings may be the same, but the expressions are changing.
-One of the first to do so was PB, ground-breaking researcher and disseminator of a mass of the world’s wisdom teaching into a new, accessible form which he chose to be called by the name 'Philosophy' (7), raised to its former greatness (meaning 'the love, investigation - and articulation - of truth,' or in Sanskrit, Dars'anam, or Vicara Sastram, 'the thinking consideration and inquiry into the fundamental nature of things'), with his use of the concepts Mentalism, Overself, World-Mind, and Mind (8), excluding nothing, including a divine individuality within the whole.
+One of the first to do so was PB, ground-breaking researcher and disseminator of a mass of the world’s wisdom teaching into a new, accessible form which he chose to be called by the name 'Philosophy' (10), raised to its former greatness (meaning 'the love, investigation - and articulation - of truth,' or in Sanskrit, Dars'anam, or Vicara Sastram, 'the thinking consideration and inquiry into the fundamental nature of things'), with his use of other concepts such as Mentalism, Overself, World-Mind, and Mind, excluding nothing, including a divine individuality within the whole.
 He wrote:

 "Because Mind has always and universally existed so has its associated aspect, Energy, or Life-Force.
 And because Mind connotes meaning and creates purpose, my life has a meaning and a purpose linked with the Universe's; it is neither empty nor alone."